 Metropolitan University Prague has been implementing the “School without Barriers” programme since 2003.
 This programme enables applicants with disabilities to study at MUP.

 Pursuant to MUP Bursary Code, students with disabilities can apply for disbursement of a bursary for their whole course of study at MUP.
-This programme allows MUP applicants with disabilities to study in fully barrier-free buildings in Prague and Pilsen.
-Parts of MUP University Centre in Hradec Králové are also barrier-free.
+This programme allows MUP applicants with disabilities to study in fully barrier-free buildings.

 Currently, Metropolitan University Prague employs 5 students and graduates of the School without Barriers programme.